katmai/r01/README.md

 3. **cd r01**
 4. Check variables at the top.
 Edit your timezone.
 5. **make help** to see the available options or **make all** if you're comfortable with everything.
-6. (optional) If you have a large sdcard and you'd like to expand the filesystem, run **make expand** .
-7. Once the setup is complete, reboot your DevTerm.
+6. Once the setup is complete, reboot your DevTerm.
-8. For reverting all of the changes, run **make revert** and everything will be back as it was.
+7. For reverting all of the changes, run **make revert** and everything will be back as it was.
+8. (optional) If you have a large sdcard and you'd like to expand the filesystem, run **make expand** .
+9. (optional) If you'd like to have the blinking cursor, run **make fbterm** and then logon via any of the tty's.

 ## Various utilities
 r01.battery - gives a few battery insights.